Terradue/doc-developer-sandbox/source/developer/catalogue.rst

 * Copy the Tracking URL and paste it in a browser,

-* See the log of one of the two Tasks, as described in :doc:`Hands-On Exercise 2 <debug>`.
+* See the log of one of the two Tasks, as described in :doc:`make a robust workflow and debug it <debug>`.
 It will be similar to:

 .. figure:: includes/catalogue/gui1.png
    :scale: 80 %